Dan Wyke MBACP Counsellor/Psychotherapist

 My work is supported by regular supervision and I'm committed to continued professional and personal development.

-As well as seeing clients privately, I've worked for Gamcare in Brighton for 8 years, seeing people who are affected by problem gambling.
-Alongside my counselling work, I've worked with older people at Age UK Brighton & Hove for sixteen years.
-Other interests which inform my work include literature, Buddhism and meditation.
+As well as seeing clients privately, I worked for Gamcare in Brighton for 8 years, helping people who are affected by problem gambling.
+Alongside my counselling work, I also worked with older people at Age UK Brighton & Hove for sixteen years.
+Other interests which inform my work include chronic illness (particularly ME), literature, Buddhism and meditation.

 Areas of counselling I deal with